react-navigation/react-navigation.github.io/website/blog/2020-02-06-react-navigation-5.0.md

 })
 ```

-It can be used fo things like adding a button in the header which needs to interact with the screen state.
+It can be used for things like adding a button in the header which needs to interact with the screen state.

 ### New theming API